Sehetepibre: Attestations

 For a long time, Sehetepibre was known only from the Turin canon and from a single lapis lazuli cylinder seal.
 The seal, of unknown provenance, was bought by a private collector in Cairo and finally sold in 1926 to the Metropolitan Museum of Art, where it is now on display.
 The seal bears Sehetepibre's prenomen and is dedicated to "Hathor, Lady of [Byblos]".
 The seal is further inscribed with the name in cuneiform of a governor of Byblos named Yakin-Ilu.
 The archaeologist William F. Albright has tentatively identified Yakin-Ilu with a governor Yakin, attested on a stele discovered in Byblos and depicting his son, Yantinu, seated on a throne next to Neferhotep I's cartouches.
 If Albright's hypothesis is correct, then Sehetepibre would be one generation removed from Neferhotep I.

+Gebel Zeit

 The principal contemporary attestation of Sehetepibre is a stela published in 1980 and discovered earlier at Gebel Zeit, by the Red Sea, where galena mines were located.
 The stela bears the name of a king Sehetepibre together with the Horus name Sewesekhtawy.
 This stela, contemporary with his reign, further confirms the existence of this king.
+Maree (2009) points out that the stela shows his prenomen was Sewadjenre, and that there was two kings with this prenomen, the name Sehotepibre being used as a nomen in this case.
+Note that his predecessor also is attested at Gebel el-Zeit with a stela.

+Lisht

 In addition, two scarab-seals found in debris from the north pyramid cemetery at el-Lisht bear the name Sehetepibre, written without a cartouche or royal title.
 A virtually identical scarab was also found at Tell el-ʿAjjul in a Middle Bronze Age context (paralleling the Second Intermediate Period in Egypt).
 Whether these refer to the same individual is not certain.